 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- Simple and versatile: Saucony Echelon 8 Extra Wide
+- Best for orthotics: Saucony Echelon 8 Extra Wide

 - Extra width options: New Balance 990v5

 - Best for cross training: Altra Solstice XT2